-Our favorite offer is the Barclaycard Ring credit card from Barclays.
+Our favorite offer is the Chase Slate® credit card.
 There is a $0 intro balance transfer fee for transfers made within the first 60 days of account opening and 0% intro APR for 15 months on purchases and balance transfers.
 The card charges no annual fee.
-It also has a low APR after the balance transfer period is over, just in case you have a balance remaining.

 If you think it will take longer to pay off your debt, consider Discover it® - 18 Month Balance Transfer Offer, which offers an intro 0% APR for 18 months (with a 3% balance transfer fee).

 Thanks to recent laws, balance transfers aren’t as sneaky as they used to be, and friendlier for helping you cut your debt.